 For more detailed guidance on inheritance tax planning in specific regions, you can visit our page on Inheritance Tax Planning in Reading.

-By understanding and utilizing these exemptions and reliefs, you can significantly reduce your inheritance tax liability.
+By understanding and utilising these exemptions and reliefs — ideally years in advance — you can significantly reduce your inheritance tax liability.
+Plan, don’t panic.

 Inheritance Tax Legislation in the USA